 Clare College, Cambridge, 21 May 2016

-A day conference organised by the Cambridge Institute on Religion and International Studies (CIRIS) and cosponsored by KLICE, the Woolf Institute and the Cambridge Interfaith Programme.
-Plenary speakers are Lord Maurice Glasman, Professor Peter Mandaville (Senior Advisor, US State Department), Professor Nicholas Adams (University of Birmingham) and Professor Mona Siddiqui OBE (University of Edinburgh).
+A day conference organised by the Cambridge Institute on Religion and International Studies (CIRIS) and co-sponsored by KLICE, the Woolf Institute and the Cambridge Interfaith Programme.
+Plenary speakers were Lord Maurice Glasman, Professor Peter Mandaville (Senior Advisor, US State Department), Professor Nicholas Adams (University of Birmingham) and Professor Mona Siddiqui OBE (University of Edinburgh).
 Details here.

 Keeping Faith in the EU